Congo Basin: Description

 Congo is a traditional name for the equatorial Middle Africa that lies between the Gulf of Guinea and the African Great Lakes.
 The basin begins in the highlands of the East African Rift system with input from the Chambeshi, the Uele and Ubangi rivers in the upper reaches and the Lualaba River draining wetlands in the middle reaches.
 Because of the young age and active uplift of the East African Rift at the headwaters, the river's yearly sediment load is very large, but the drainage basin occupies large areas of low relief throughout much of its area.
-It is delineated largely by swells including the Bie, Mayumbe, Adamlia, Nil-Congo, East African, and Zambian Swells.
+It is delineated largely by swells including the Bie, Mayumbe, Adamlia, Nile-Congo, East African, and Zambian Swells.

 The basin ends where the river empties into the Gulf of Guinea on the Atlantic Ocean.
 The basin is a total of 3.7 million square kilometers and is home to some of the largest undisturbed stands of tropical rainforest on the planet, in addition to large wetlands.

 Countries wholly or partially in the Congo region: